How to Buy and Merge a Business With Mine

 An Overview of the Merger and Acquisition Business: Options for Mergers

 One of the first steps when merging a business is contacting a Merger and Acquisition business.
 They will assist you in deciding what sort of merger will work best for you.
 If you already own multiple companies, you can choose to merge them into a single entity.
 Another option is to purchase an existing business owned by another individual or organization and join it with your own business.
-You can also sell your business to a larger company and have the larger company merge your business with its own.
+You can also sell your business to a larger company and have the larger company merge your business with its company.

 The type of merger depends in large part on the connection or relationship between the two businesses before and afterward.
 A few types of business mergers include:

 - Conglomerate Merger.
 A conglomerate merger takes place when two companies that have little or nothing in common join together.
 For example, a technology company might merge with a healthcare company.
-Although at first a conglomerate merger might seem to make little sense, it can reduce business risk for the companies involved by diversifying their industries and allowing each to grow.
+Although at first, a conglomerate merger might seem to make little sense, it can reduce business risk for the companies involved by diversifying their industries and allowing each to grow.
 While the two might appear unrelated, in some cases, they can support each other with their products and services.

 - Horizontal Merger.
 During a horizontal merger, two companies that offer identical or very similar products or services come together.
 Usually, the two companies are competitors and reach the same demographic or market.
 An example of a horizontal merger would be if two primary care medical practices joined together or if two software companies merged.
 Horizontal mergers decrease competition for the companies involved and reduce waste and inefficiencies within the businesses.